achiwa912/daemonlord/README.md

 In this example, DL will connect <http://localhost:8080> with username: `fellow33` and password: `default_pass`, joining the team `default_team`.
 You need to use the same team with your friends so that to share messages or other featuers.
 You must not use the same username with your friends.

+The first time you try to connect to a DL server, the username and password are automatically registered.
+After that, the DL server checks if the username/password is correct and if not, the server will refuse to connect.

 Note: Password change is not supported.
 If you change the DL server password, you'll need to ask your DL server admin to remove your user entry from the `users.yaml` file in the server.
-A workarond is to use a different user.
+A workarond is to use a different username.

+Note: Password is hashed at the client and the DL server stores and checks only the hash value.
+The DL server never knows what the original password was.

 If you successfully go into a remote dungeon, the header will be like: